 My child is in Year 6 or Year 7 and has had no experience, but I would like them to start learning an instrument.
 What can you offer?

 Private lessons on a chosen instrument through Our Music Lessons For You Programme.
 Once your child reaches the right level, they would then be able to join the Yellow Programme.

 Can my child change to another programme if they don’t enjoy the one they’re doing?

-Students can move to another programme for a transfer fee of £25.00.
+We do not encourage students to switch between CYMH and I Can Sing! programmes however, students can move to another programme for a transfer fee of £25.00.
 If they decide to return to the original course, the fee is £100.00.

 HMDT Music: A reputation for excellenceView all projects›